 The advantage of using desk plants is that you can choose from a variety of shapes, sizes, and colors and can actually choose plants according to the amount of light that the spot gets.
 Window desks that get abundant sunlight are perfect places for those plants that have a passion for sunlight, such as Jade plants, succulents, flowering plants, etc. Not only do they add beauty and a dash of green to the space, but also help in eliminating decor with man-made and processed items.
 Plants such as Table Palm, Anthuriums, Peace Lily, and Money Plants- that are potent air-purifiers, but do not need a lot of light for survival are perfect options to put in small planters with complementing shades.

 Tabletop plants are beautiful green additions to open spaces, and these are some good options to check out:

 1. Anthurium is an excellent plant for those who are looking for indoor flowering plants.

 2. Table Palm goes well in dark corners that do not get a lot of bright filtered light.

 4. Air Plants:

 Now, if you are positive that you just do not have the patience, perseverance or luck (for that matter) of having a leafy friend, fret not.
 You can always pay homage to the wild by decorating with artificial plants.
 However, we do recommend that you start small and gradually work your way up to having more plants.
-Plants like Money Plants, Peperomia etc practically can grow just about anywhere...and maybe along the way you might find yourself getting a pretty little Orchid for your space.
+Plants like Money Plants, Peperomia, etc practically can grow just about anywhere...and maybe along the way you might find yourself getting a pretty little Orchid for your space.
 And when you are absolutely positive that your thumb is slightly turning green, all it will need is a little creativity to have a plant.
-You can even have Moss frameworks, Vertical gardens- the horizon stretches wide and vast, and all it requires is one little step to a greener living.
+You can even have Moss frameworks, and Vertical gardens- the horizon stretches wide and vast, and all it requires is one little step to a greener living.